gobuffalo/docs/templates/docs/getting-started.md

 $ go get -u -v github.com/gobuffalo/buffalo/buffalo
 <% } %>

-### SQLite3 Support:

-Buffalo includes support for *go-sqlite3* which requires a C compiler to be built.
-Either install a compiler, for example GCC, from source/package manager or build Buffalo *without* support for SQLite3:

-<%= code("text") { %>
-$ go get -v -u -tags nosqlite github.com/gobuffalo/buffalo/buffalo
-<% } %>

 <%= title("Generating a New Project") %>

 Buffalo aims to make building new web applications in Go as quick and simple as possible, and what could be more simple than a *new application* generator?
 Start by going to your `$GOPATH` and create your new application!